 Vampires have always been a big pull at the box office, and they are big on the small screen too.
 Dracula stars in more films than perhaps any other character.
 The 1922 German film Nosferatu (silent), is probably the first film about Dracula, followed quickly by Universal's Dracula (1931), and Dracula's Daughter in 1936.

 It was probably the famous Hammer Horror series of films, starring Christopher Lee as the Count, which really fuelled a vampire boom.
 The 1958 Dracula starring Lee was followed by no less then 7 sequels.
-In the 70s, we has Count Yorga, Vampire (1970), an African vampire in 1972's Blacula, and 1979's Salem's Lot.
+In the 70s, we have Count Yorga, Vampire (1970), an African vampire in 1972's Blacula, and 1979's Salem's Lot.
 The sixties also spawned the vampire TV series Dark Shadows with Barnabas Collins as the blood sucker.

 Several movies featured female, (mainly lesbian), vampires such as Hammer's The Vampire Lovers (1970).
 Later portrayals focus on the vampire hunter as the star, rather than the vampire, so we have Blade in the Marvel Series Blade films and Buffy the Vampire Slayer (1992).